Skip to main content

 On June 19, PFAW closed in observance of Juneteenth to encourage our staff and members to reflect on structural anti-Black racism and deepen our commitment to anti-racist action.
 To not distract from these efforts, we suspended last week’s “Falsehoods and Failures” update.
 Here is the round-up for this week.

 By continuing to ignore and lie about the facts, Trump is ensuring that more Americans will be harmed by the pandemic.
-That’s why it is vital that Congress pass the HEROES Act.
+That’s why it is vital that Congress pass the HEROES Act(link is external).